pilmus/brill-anystyle/README.md

 Before you can use the Brill Anystyle scripts, there are a number of prerequisites that have to be fulfilled:
 * You must have a basic knowledge of the **Linux Terminal**.
 If you do not, I recommend having a look at [this](http://linuxcommand.org/) tutorial.
 * You must be using a **Linux Machine**.
 If you are working on a computer with a different operating system, you must [create a virtual machine](#creating-a-virtual-machine-vm).
-* Ruby 2.3 or higher must be installed on your computer.
+* Ruby 2.3 or higher must be [installed](#installing-ruby) on your computer.
 * Although not necessary for this project, it is convenient to have a basic knowledge of GIT.
 If you do not, I recommend having a look at this website, as well as the Brill Freelancer’s Introduction to Git.

-NOTE: In this guide, whenever the instruction “type xyz” is given, you should type this in the terminal.
+**NOTE**: In this guide, whenever the instruction “type xyz” is given, you should type this in the terminal.

 # Creating a Virtual Machine (VM)
 ## Creating the Client Machine